DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Abstract

 \section{Abstract}

-We present a fast, scalable, data-driven approach for solving linear relaxations of 0-1 integer linear programs using a graph neural network.
-Our solver is based on the Lagrange decomposition based algorithm~\cite{abbas2021fastdog}.
-We make the algorithm differentiable and perform backpropagation through the dual update scheme for end-to-end training of its algorithmic parameters.
-This allows to preserve the algorithm's theoretical properties including feasibility and guaranteed non-decrease in the lower bound.
-Since~\cite{abbas2021fastdog} can get stuck in suboptimal fixed points, we provide additional freedom to our graph neural network to predict non-parametric update steps for escaping such points while maintaining dual feasibility.
-For training of the graph neural network we use an unsupervised loss and perform experiments on large-scale real world datasets.
-We train on smaller problems and test on larger ones showing strong generalization performance with a graph neural network comprising only around $10k$ parameters.
-Our solver achieves significantly faster performance and better dual objectives than its non-learned version~\cite{abbas2021fastdog}.
-In comparison to commercial solvers our learned solver achieves close to optimal objective values of LP relaxations and is faster by up to an order of magnitude on very large problems from structured prediction and on selected combinatorial optimization problems.
-Our code will be made available upon acceptance.
+We present a fast, scalable, data-driven approach for solving relaxations of 0-1 integer linear programs.
+We use a combination of graph neural networks (GNN) and the Lagrange decomposition based algorithm~\cite{abbas2021fastdog}.
+We make the latter differentiable for end-to-end training and use GNNs to predict its algorithmic parameters.
+This allows to retain the algorithm's theoretical properties including dual feasibility and guaranteed non-decrease in the lower bound while improving it via training.
+We overcome suboptimal fixed points of the basic solver by additional non-parametric GNN update steps maintaining dual feasibility.
+For training we use an unsupervised loss.
+We train on smaller problems and test on larger ones showing strong generalization performance with a GNN comprising only around $10k$ parameters.
+Our solver achieves significantly faster performance and better dual objectives than its non-learned version, achieving close to optimal objective values of LP relaxations of very large structured prediction problems and on selected combinatorial ones.
+In particular, we achieve better objective values than specialized approximate solvers for specific problem classes while retaining their efficiency.
+Our solver has better any-time performance over a large time period compared to a commercial solver.